nguyensjsu/sp19-281-ace-traordinary/docs/Project_Journal.md

 Nasrajan
 ----------

-Created the DB design for the payment api and set up the go environment.
-Checked different payment gateways.The option for block chain was also discussed in the group.
-Since the scope of the project covers mostly the backend technologies, I have shortlisted stripe for the payment implementation.
+* Created the DB design for the payment api and set up the go environment.
+* Checked different payment gateways.
+* The option for block chain was also discussed in the group.
+* Since the scope of the project covers mostly the backend technologies, I have shortlisted stripe for the payment implementation.